syncfusion-content/maui-docs/MAUI/DataGrid/conditional-styling.md

 ![Conditional DataGridRow styling Based on RowIndex in .NET MAUI DataGrid](Images/conditional-styling/maui-datagrid-conditional-datagridrowstyle_basedonrowindex.png)

 ## How to style a particular row based on RowData
-Styling can be applied to a particular row based on RowData property by writing the style for [DataGridRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridRow.html) TargetType.
+Styling can be applied to a particular row based on the RowData property by writing the style for the [DataGridRow](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridRow.html) TargetType.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}